 Fourth of July + Bicentennial Celebration: July 4th, 2022

-More vendors, bigger fireworks, louder music, and a special guest performer!
+More vendors, bigger fireworks, louder music, and a special performance from Darryl Worley from 8pm-9:30pm!
 Bring the whole family to celebrate America's birthday and the Tiffin Bicentennial all in one!

 Come together with Seneca County Common Ground for some delicious food grown right here by local producers in our own backyard.
-Join fellow Tiffin-ites for a farm to table dining experience to celebrate the 200th birthday of Tiffin and our tradition of local food.
+The event will take place at The Chandelier Community Event Center and Feature Lonny Gatlin of Bellwether Farms as the guest chef!

 Heritage Festival Parade: September 17th, 2022